void-ppc/void-ppc-docs/README.md

 **Q:** Will multilib be supported?
 **A:** For now it is not planned; it might be investigated at some later point, but since there is fairly little practical binary only software for `ppc`/`ppc64`, it is not a priority.
 If you do have such software, you can likely easily use a `chroot`.

+**Q:** What hardware is supported?
+**A:** For little endian targets, at least POWER8 is necessary, while for big endian `musl`, the minimum requirement is PowerPC 970 aka G5, which is a derivative of POWER4.
+All packages are built with AltiVec enabled and tuned for POWER9.